wachuka7/Phase1_Project-Feedback/README.md

 ## The Overview of the Project

-This project is commenting system where the users can sign in, view the post and other peoples comments and post comments, and interact with comments through various options.
+This project is commenting system where the users can view the post and other peoples comments and post comments, and interact with comments through various options.
 The system includes features such as liking comments, replying to comments, deleting comments and marking comments as read.

 ## Installation
 Below is the github link for the project